China's National Day Parade Showcases Growing Might

 The party faces anti-government protests in Hong Kong that have embarrassed Beijing ahead of its highest-profile political event of the year.
 Despite that, Xi promised in a speech Monday to stick to official commitments to let Hong Kong manage its own affairs despite the unrest.

-Hong Kong Chief Executive Carrie Lam attended Tuesday’s parade in Beijng, accompanied by dozens of Hong Kong officials and dignitaries in a show of unity with the ruling party.
+Hong Kong Chief Executive Carrie Lam attended Tuesday’s parade in Beijing, accompanied by dozens of Hong Kong officials and dignitaries in a show of unity with the ruling party.

 Paramilitary policy maintained a strong presence Tuesday in Shenzhen, the mainland city that abuts Hong Kong.
 Dozens of armored personnel carriers and other vehicles of the People’s Armed Police were parked outside a stadium as authorities prepared for an evening fireworks display.